How to handle 5G migration successfully

 There’s no doubt the evolution of 5G is gaining momentum.
 But migrating to 5G is a multi-faceted process, with many aspects to consider along the way.
 I recently had the opportunity to share my thoughts on 5G network evolution with Mobile World Live during Mobile World Congress, Shanghai.
 There, I gave my recommendations for operators who are looking to evolve from their current 4G Core network to 5G.

-A successful 5G migration hinges on a stable end-to-end system, and a 5G Core solution is the foundation for this.
+A successful 5G migration hinges on a stable end-to-end system, and a 5G Core is the foundation for this.
 It’s here that network services come together and can cater for the speed and flexibility that 5G requires to enable new business models and revenue opportunities.

 Three ways to evolve core networks from 4G to 5G:

 Right now, the evolution of networks is key.
 NFV is the foundation of any successful 5G deployment.
 Not only does it make the network programmable, it also opens the door to capabilities like Network Slicing and expands network opportunities from consumers to whole industries.
-Virtualization with automation is also a crucial step in this process to make sure software is handled, migrated and updated in the right way.
+Virtualization with network automation is also a crucial step in this process to make sure software is handled, migrated and updated in the right way.
 From a wider perspective, building a future-proof end-to-end strategy is important.
-Radio, core and automation all need to be aligned for an efficient and streamlined network.
+Radio, core and network automation all need to be aligned for an efficient and streamlined network.

 The path towards 5G